pukkaone/pukkaone.github.io/_posts/2010-12-19-build-number-git-repository.md

 these conditions must be satisfied:

  1. Make all releases from the same Git repository.
- 1. Make all releases from the same branch (master in my case).
+ 1. Make all releases from the same branch.
  1. Do not rewrite history.

 Create a tag named `build` pointing to the first commit in the repository: